Dracula A.D. 1972: Home media

-The film was released on Blu-ray in 2018 by the Warner Archive Collection.

 The film was released on DVD in 2005 by Warner Home Video in the United Kingdom, United States and Germany.
 It was released as Dracula A.D.
 1972 in the UK and US and as Dracula jagt Mini-Mädchen in Germany.

-On 6 November 2007, the movie was released in a set along with Dracula, Dracula Has Risen from the Grave, and Taste the Blood of Dracula.
+On 6 November 2007, the movie was released in a set along with Dracula, Dracula Has Risen from the Grave (1968) and Taste the Blood of Dracula (1970).
+The film was released on Blu-ray in 2018 by the Warner Archive Collection.